Rushi-181001/stackgen-query-router/README.md

   * In a production system, a proper NLP intent classifier would be ideal as it can be more accurate in understanding which agent is best for that particular input query.
 * Each agent is **independent** to allow easy extension (easy to add more agents in future).

+  1. Create a new agent class in the agents/ folder, e.g., jira_agent.py, with a handle(self, question) method.
+  2. Define keywords in Router.__init__() that indicate when the new agent should handle a query.
+  3. Initialize the new agent in the router and assign its keywords.
+  4. Update routing logic in Router.route_question() to check for the new keywords and route queries to the new agent.
+  5. Add optional tests to ensure queries are routed correctly.

+  This design keeps agents independent, so adding a new agent does not require modifying existing agent code, only the router.

 * Mock data is hard-coded to simulate realistic responses.
 * CLI was chosen for simplicity and easy demonstration of routing behavior.
 * Minor logging (`print` statements) is included to show routing decisions, making it easy to understand why a question went to a certain agent.
+* Tests cover **all main routing scenarios** (GitHub, Linear, and unknown queries).

 ---